-The Barossa has always been in my blood and I can’t wait to explore it again.
-This is my perfect Barossa day – trying to create similar memories for my kids so they grow up with the same connection to our home, Barossa.
+The Barossa has always been in my blood and I love to explore it.
+This is my perfect Barossa day – trying to create similar memories for my kids so they grow up with the same connection to our home.

-One thing we regularly did as a family before ‘self isolation’ was a part of our daily vocabulary was to go balloon hunting.
-As soon as we would see a balloon from our backyard we would jump in the car and chase it.
-One of the last things we did before social distancing came into play was a Balloon chase.
-We followed Barossa Valley Ballooning and Barossa Balloon Adventures as their balloon(s) floated over Marananga.
-I am now dreaming of being in the balloon with my family, floating peaceful as the sun rises over the natural iconic landscape of the Barossa.
+One thing we regularly do as a family is balloon hunting.
+As soon as we see a balloon from our backyard we love to jump in the car and chase it.
+We follow Barossa Valley Ballooning and Barossa Balloon Adventures as their balloon(s) float over Marananga.
+I always dream of being in the balloon with my family, floating peaceful as the sun rises over the natural iconic landscape of the Barossa.

 After the balloon flight is over I’m feeling peckish so a stop off at Apex Bakery is in order.
 There is something magical about this place.
 They are third generation bakers and the wood oven has been continuously fired since 1924!
 With traditional Barossa recipes dating back to the 1800’s their breads are amazing and nothing beats their vegetarian pasties.
 After a quick three minute walk to Tanunda Oval and playground the kids can have a play while we eat all the bakery goodness.
 With our bellies full and happy kids it’s time for more exploring.
 There is no better way to discover the Barossa than by bike.
 So we head to the Barossa Visitor Centre to hire some bikes from the Barossa Cycle Hub.